srikrsna/protoc-gen-gotag/README.md

 # protoc-gen-gotag (PGGT)

-PGGT is a protoc plugin used to add/replace struct tags on generated protobuf messages. get  it using ```go get github.com/srikrsna/protoc-gen-gotag ```It supports the following features,
+PGGT is a protoc plugin used to add/replace struct tags on generated protobuf messages.
+Get  it using ```go get github.com/srikrsna/protoc-gen-gotag ```It supports the following features,

 ## Add/Replace Tags